Aug. 24 column: Vegetable garden update

 June 22 column: Jennifer Tiegs

-Here is a link to my column in today’s edition of The Spokesman-Review: When creating new landscape, keep long-term plan in mind.
+Here is a link to my column in today’s edition of The Spokesman-Review.
+When creating new landscape, keep long-term plan in mind.
 This one is a profile of WSU/Spokane County Master Gardener, Jennifer Tiegs.
-I wanted to write about her approach to landscaping her new garden because I felt it would give anyone who is either setting up a new landscape, […]
+(You can also read my column below.)
+I wanted to write about her approach to landscaping her new garden.
+It will help anyone who is either setting […]

 Read more